-- 4 garlic cloves, minced or pressed (or use 1 tbsp garlic powder)
+- 4 garlic cloves, minced or pressed (or use 1 tablespoon garlic powder)

-- 1″ chunk of ginger, grated (or use 1 tsp ground dried ginger)
+- 1" chunk of ginger, grated (or use 1 teaspoon ground dried ginger)

-- 1 tbsp Chile Paste (optional, or more to taste.
-I prefer Huy Fong’s Sambal Oelek chili paste)
+- 1 tablespoon Chile Paste (optional, or more to taste.
+I prefer Huy Fong's Sambal Oelek chili paste)

 *I highly recommend the Weber Chimney Starter, because it is larger than most chimney starters.
 It holds 5 quarts of charcoal, which exactly the right size for cooking this recipe.

 gaps between them.
 I have a few too many in the top part of the grill, where they're

 packed together, and it was too hot in that section.

 4. Grill the wings: Remove the wings from the marinade, and put on the grill grate over the medium-low coals.
 Grill, turning every two minutes, constantly checking and moving around to avoid flare-ups.* It will take 10-15 minutes for the wings to be cooked.